 The number of criminal statutes in the state of Maryland is truly overwhelming.
 You could be accused of violating any one of them and face serious penalties if convicted.
 In general, all of these criminal laws are separated into two classifications: misdemeanors and felonies.
 At the most basic level, the difference between these two classifications is the potential sentence you face if convicted: a misdemeanor carries less than one year in jail and a felony carries more than one year in prison.

-The Maryland criminal attorneys with our firm have experience representing people accused of everything from the most minor misdemeanor to the most serious felony offense.
-She understands that when you are the one accused of a crime, no charge is a “minor” thing, each one carries potentially life-changing ramifications.
-For this reason, each case is handled with the upmost level of respect and seriousness.
+The criminal defense attorneys with our firm have experience representing people accused of everything from the most minor misdemeanor to the most serious felony offense.
+They understand that when you are the one accused of a crime, no charge is a “minor” thing; each one carries potentially life-changing ramifications.
+For this reason, each case is handled with the utmost level of respect and seriousness.

 The penalties you face if convicted of any one of these criminal charges, or any that are not listed, will depend on numerous different factors, including the specific charge, your criminal history, the facts of the case, the prosecutor, and the judge handling the case.
 Discussing the details with an aggressive defense attorney can help you determine exactly what sort of outcome is possible.
 You want to avoid the penalties associated with a conviction.
 It is part of your Maryland criminal attorney’s job to help make this happen.